Brad Jacobs (businessman)

-Brad Jacobs (born August 3, 1956) is an American businessman who serves as chairman and CEO of QXO, Inc. He is also the executive chairman of XPO, Inc., and non-executive chairman of GXO Logistics, Inc., a spin-off company from XPO.
+Brad Jacobs (born August 3, 1956) is an American businessman and entrepreneur who is chairman and CEO of QXO, Inc. He has founded eight separate billion-dollar companies, including XPO Logistics, United Rentals, and United Waste.

-Jacobs is the author of the book How to Make a Few Billion Dollars, published in 2024.
+He is the author of the book, How to Make a Few Billion Dollars, published in 2024.
+A sequel, How to Make a Few More Billion Dollars, came out in 2025.

+Jacobs is a member of Business Roundtable, The Business Council, and The Economic Club of New York.

+Early life and education

+Jacobs was born in Providence, Rhode Island, to Charlotte Sybil (née Bander) and Albert Jordan Jacobs.
+Jacobs' father was a fashion jewelry importer.
+After graduating from Northfield Mount Hermon School in Gill, Massachusetts, he attended Bennington College in Bennington, Vermont and Brown University in Providence, Rhode Island.
+He studied math and music, but he dropped out in 1976.

 Career

-Jacobs has created eight companies, six of which are publicly traded: QXO (2024); XPO (2011) and its spin-offs, GXO Logistics (2021) and RXO (2022); United Rentals (1997); and United Waste Systems, now Waste Management (1989).
-He has completed about 500 M&A transactions.
+Amerex Oil Associates (1979–1983)

 In 1979, Jacobs co-founded Amerex Oil Associates, an oil brokerage firm.
-Jacobs was the company's CEO until it was sold in 1983.
-In 1984, Jacobs moved to London and founded Hamilton Resources, where he conducted oil trading deals.
-Jacobs has frequently recognized Ludwig Jesselson as an influential mentor.
+He was the company's CEO until it was sold in 1983.
+In 1984, he moved to London and founded Hamilton Resources, where he conducted oil trading deals.
+Jacobs has frequently recognized Ludwig Jesselson as being an influential mentor.

+United Waste Systems (1989–1997)

-In 1989, Jacobs founded United Waste Systems in Greenwich, Connecticut, and began consolidating small waste collection companies that had overlapping routes in rural areas.
-Jacobs was chairman and chief executive officer, and in 1992 he took the company public.
-Jacobs sold United Waste Systems to USA Waste Services for $2.5 billion in August 1997.
+In 1989, Jacobs founded United Waste Systems in Greenwich, Connecticut and began consolidating small waste collection companies that had overlapping routes in rural areas.
+He was chairman and CEO; in 1992 he took the company public.
+He sold United Waste Systems to USA Waste Services for $2.5 billion in August 1997.

+United Rentals (1997)

-In September 1997, Jacobs formed United Rentals, and became the new company's chairman and chief executive officer.
-During late 1997 and early 1998, Jacobs grew the company through a strategy of consolidating equipment rental dealers in North America.
+In September 1997, Jacobs formed United Rentals becoming the chairman and chief executive officer of the company.
+During late 1997 and early 1998, the company grew through a strategy of consolidating equipment rental dealers in North America.
 He took the company public in December 1997 on the New York Stock Exchange.

+XPO

-In 2011, Jacobs invested approximately $150 million in XPO (then named Express-1 Expedited Solutions), a transportation and third-party logistics provider.
+In 2011, he invested approximately $150 million in XPO (then named Express-1 Expedited Solutions), a transportation and third-party logistics provider.
 He became chairman of the board and CEO and gained ownership of approximately 71 percent of the company.
-The company was later listed on the New York Stock Exchange under the ticker symbol XPO.
-In August 2021, XPO completed its spin-off of GXO Logistics, and Jacobs became non-executive chairman of GXO's board of directors.
-In August 2022, Jacobs announced plans to step aside as CEO of XPO but remain executive chairman.
-In 2024, he published his book How to Make a Few Billion Dollars.
+The company was later listed on the NYSE under the ticker symbol XPO.
+Jacobs subsequently led the $7 billion spin-off of GXO Logistics in 2021, and the $5 billion spin-off of RXO in 2022.

-In June 2024, Jacobs founded QXO with the intention to consolidate the $800 billion building products distribution industry.
-With the launch, he raised over $5 billion in equity, including what Bloomberg described as the largest equity offering ever in the building products sector and the largest ever private investment in public equity (PIPE) for an industrial company.

-Jacobs is a member of The Business Council in Washington, D.C.